 - In an episode of House, Wilson forced House to attend his fathers' funeral out of state and was Crazy-Prepared to the point of packing two non battery-powered flashlights.

 - Matlock: The manufacturer of Ben's seersucker suits goes out of businsess, but his tailor buys a good stock of the suits just for Ben.

 - In Stevie Ray Vaughan's video for Cold Shot, the woman playing his wife/girlfriend grabs his guitar out of hand — twice — only to have him reach behind the couch and grab another one.

 - Also Adrian and her glasses.
 Whenever she's thoroughly shocked, her glasses shatter, and she immediately pulls out a spare.
-It's certainly normal to have spare glasses, but about four pairs of her glasses ended up shattering, far more than the number of glasses most people carry around with them.
+It's certainly normal to have spare glasses, but about four pairs of her glasses end up shattering, far more than the number of glasses most people carry around with them.
 Or generally own at a time.

 - In Final Fantasy VII: Advent Children, Rude pulls a second pair of Cool Shades out of his pocket when the pair he's wearing are broken.
 Fanon holds that he has a Sunglasses Maker Materia in his pocket.